 Who is going to buy your product or service?
 Who are they exactly?
 Is it going to be mainly male or female?
 Are you trying to target a young or more mature customer?
 What platforms are they using?

-I was recently hosted a training day to new business owners on Social Media and I began by asking them what platforms they were working on and while there was a variety overall most thought that once they had a website and a Facebook account they were good to go.
+I was recently hosted a training day to new business owners on Social Media and I began by asking them what platforms they were working on and while there was a variety overall most thought that once they had a website and a Facebook account, they were good to go.
 This led to them losing out on so many business opportunities.
-We need to start by looking at who exactly we are trying to target and where they are currently hanging on online.
+We need to start by looking at who exactly we are trying to target and where they are currently hanging out online.

 No. 3 – Know what platform is right for your business